rbachawal/Mywork/Motr/MotrCodeStyle.md

                   defaultbranch;
           }

-  * no blank spaces at the end of a line;
+  * No blank spaces at the end of a line;

-  * braces around single statement blocks can be optionally omitted;
+  * Braces around single statement blocks can be optionally omitted;

-  * comment formatting follows Linux kernel style;
+  * Comment formatting follows Linux kernel style;

   * British spelling is used in the documentation, comments and variable names;

-  * continuation line starts one column after the last unclosed opening parenthesis:
+  * Continuation line starts one column after the last unclosed opening parenthesis:

           M0_ASSERT(ergo(service != NULL,
                          m0_rpc_service_invariant(service) &&
                          service->svc_state == M0_RPC_SERVICE_STATE_INITIALISED));

-  * a new line should not start with an operator:
+  * A new line should not start with an operator:

           if (pl_oldrec->pr_let_id != stl->ls_enum->le_type->let_id ||
               pl_oldrec->pr_attr.pa_N != pl->pl_attr.pa_N) {
           }

-  * align identifier names, not asterisks or other type-declaration related
+  * Align identifier names, not asterisks or other type-declaration related
     decorations:

           struct foo {